 I may also help the pupil to access the internet and, at A level, act as a research assistant.

-Kathryn Lees is a teaching assistant.
-She works in several schools and is deployed where her particular skills are most needed.
-She is a Braillist, and she uses technology to produce many of the materials needed for pupils.
+With thanks to Kathryn Lees, who works as a TA in several schools.
+She is a Braillist and uses technology to produce many of the materials needed for pupils.
 She is a major source of support to new TAs, especially during their induction period.
 She can be seen and heard on a DVD produced by the DfE as part of the induction pack for TAs.